 Process of Conveyance in Islamabad

-To initiate the process of transfer of property, the buyer and seller (collectively referred to as Parties) must fill the Transfer Application Form, duly signed by the first-class magistrate and attested by the first-class officer.
+To initiate the process of transferring property, the buyer and seller (collectively referred to as Parties) must fill the Transfer Application Form, duly signed by the first-class magistrate and attested by the first-class officer.
 Then the party desirous of transfer must submit the transfer fee as prescribed by CDA through pay order.
 Other attachments to be submitted to CDA include the original allotment letter, CNICs of the parties and the attesting officer, attested photographs of the parties, an indemnity bond to the Oath Commissioner or Notary to be printed on judicial stamp paper worth Rs.30/- signed by First-Class Magistrate, original power of attorney (registered) along with CDA’s acceptance letter, original agreement with CDA, and permission of mortgage letter if executed.
 After receiving the application along with the documents, the CDA Building Control Directorate will determine the size of the property in order to issue the No Objection Certificate (NOC) to be sent to the one-window Directorate within five working days.
 These NOCs are then sent to the Revenue Directorate for collection of property, water, and allied taxes.
 Within three working days, the Revenue Department shall send the NOCs back to the one-window Directorate, which will then send the documents to the CDA Estate Management Directorate to issue the ‘No Demand Certificate’ (NDC) for residential projects within five working days.
 If there is a legal issue, the matter will be forwarded to the Law Directorate, otherwise the transfer letter will be issued by the Estate Management Directorate after completion of all the processes, submission and verification of documents.

 In the case of a female allottee, along with the aforementioned documents, documented evidence of blood relatives (including mother, father, brother, son, daughter etc.,) is also required for identification.